 Akershus Castle and Fortress is a medieval complex that was built to protect Oslo.
 It has also been used as a prison.
-The main building now is used for official events and dinners for the foreign heads of state.
-Akershus fortress is still a military area, but is open to the public daily until 21:00.
+The main building is now used for official events and dinners for the foreign heads of state.
+Akershus fortress is still a military area but is open to the public daily until 21:00.
 In addition to the castle, the Norwegian Armed Forces Museum and Norway's Resistance Museum can be visited there.
-Norwegian Royalty have been buried in the Royal Mausoleum in the castle.
+Norwegian Royalty has been buried in the Royal Mausoleum in the castle.
 His Majesty the Kings Guard is responsible for guarding the fortress, with stationary guard posts during open hours, and patrols at night time.
 One of the stationary postings at the entrance is a popular photography spot for tourists visiting the fortress.

 The Royal Palace was constructed for the new French-born king of unified Norway and Sweden.
 It has been the official royal residence since then.
-The palace is open for visitors with the advance appointment late June to mid August.
+The palace is open for visitors with the advance appointment late June to mid-August.
 The beautiful baroque park of the palace is open for visitors every day.

 Holmenkollbakken is a large ski jumping hill located at Holmenkollen.
 It's a large hill with the capacity for 70,000 spectators, requiring the special permit for athletes to use.
 Holmenkollen has hosted the Holmenkollen Ski Festival since 1892.
 It's also a cross-country and biathlon venue.
-Holmenkollbakken is co-located with Holmenkollen Ski Museum, which presents the history of skiing.
-It has a simulator which allows the public to visualize a ski jump in the hill.
+Holmenkollbakken is co-located with the Holmenkollen Ski Museum, which presents the history of skiing.
+It has a simulator that allows the public to visualize a ski jump in the hill.

 Questions?
 Call us right now 1.855.866.8773 or email email@example.com

 Private Hermitage Museum tour

 2-day All Highlights Join-in Tour

 2-day Easy Private Tour